You can currently take your dogs on beaches in Lytham throughout the year, without any restrictions.

 Bathing Waters and Quality Awards

-If an area is classed as a bathing beach it will also be subject to water testing throughout the season, the results of which are used towards the rating of the beach.
+If an area is classed as a bathing beach the sea water will be tested throughout the season.
+The results of which are used towards the rating of the beach.

 The Marine Conservation Society rates bathing waters for the Good Beach Guide, which helps you to find a clean beach around the UK.